EasySensors/ButtonSizeNode/README.md

 D8 |	Connected to CS FLASH chip (OTA) M25P40
 MISO, MOSI, SCK, RST |	Connected to ISP header
 ANT |	RFM69 antenna
-Bat+ | Unregulated power up to 6.5 Volts
+Vcc and Bat+ | Unregulated power up to 6.5 Volts
 Gnd | Ground
 Scissors line | you cat cut with scissors, sensors and battery holder part, if you need just controller and radio